miborim/exercicio_5/lista_01.md

 Escolha a opção que responde corretamente:

-a) Imprime os números pares de 1 a 10.
+A) Imprime os números pares de 1 a 10.

-b) Imprime os números ímpares de 1 a 10.

-c) Imprime os números pares de 2 a 10.

-d) Imprime os números ímpares de 2 a 10.

 ______